VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: VISTA-Bench

 \subsection{VISTA-Bench Construction}

 We propose \textbf{VISTA-Bench}, a benchmark designed to evaluate the capability of models to process visualized text.
-As shown in Figure \ref{fig:Construction_of_the_VISTA-Bench_framework}, construction of VISTA-Bench consists of three steps: \textbf{\textit{(i)}} Data Construction, \textbf{\textit{(ii)}} Rendering Pipeline, and \textbf{\textit{(iii)}} VLM as Filter Judge.
+As shown in Figure \ref{fig:Construction_of_the_VISTABench_framework}, construction of VISTA-Bench consists of three steps: \textbf{\textit{(i)}} Data Construction, \textbf{\textit{(ii)}} Rendering Pipeline, and \textbf{\textit{(iii)}} VLM as Filter Judge.
 Below, we provide details of the construction and a brief introduction to the benchmark.

 \textbf{Step 1: Data Construction.} We assemble a data pool by collecting various samples across distinct categories from existing benchmarks~\cite{liu2024mmbench, yue2024mmmu, li2024seed,hendrycks2020measuring}.
-To guaranty diversity, our initial data extraction was guided by the underlying categories present in the data pool.
+To guarantee diversity, our initial data extraction was guided by the underlying categories present in the data pool.
 Subsequently, the extracted samples were subjected to a rigorous manual review to ensure their accuracy.
 Exclusively correct samples populate the filtered dataset prior to the rendering process.

 \textbf{Step 2: Rendering Pipeline.} Since the filtered dataset preserves structured code and LaTeX formulas, naive rendering without specialized handling can produce unreadable text and visual artifacts.
 To mitigate this, we propose a LaTeX-based rendering pipeline.
 During preprocessing, we apply dedicated treatment to text, code, and formulas to preserve semantic accuracy.
 Width anchoring and font mapping in the generation stage maintain visual harmony and font diversity.
 In post-processing, we perform fidelity-preserving rasterization, content localization, and adaptive cropping to obtain the precisely extracted visualized text regions.
+Appendix~\ref{app:rendering_layout_sensitivity} further verifies that varying layout-level rendering parameters such as width and margins changes absolute visualized-text accuracy but does not overturn the modality gap.

-\textbf{Step 3: VLM as Filter Judge.} To ensure rendering fidelity, we employ a Qwen3-VL-32B as the filter judge.
-Guided by system instructions, we prioritize the rendering accuracy of text, code, and formulas as primary verification verticals.
-A three-tier hierarchical alignment status is employed to categorize rendering quality, where samples scoring below 2 undergo manual review to drive the pipeline refinement.
-Through this procedure, we finally establish VISTA-Bench, supported by a sophisticated rendering pipeline.
+\textbf{Step 3: VLM as Filter Judge.} To ensure the quality of visualized text, we use Qwen3-VL-32B-Instruct~\cite{bai2025qwen3vltechnicalreport} as a VLM-based filter judge to check rendering fidelity.
+Guided by system instructions, the judge evaluates whether the rendered text, code, and formulas are faithfully preserved.
+A three-tier hierarchical alignment status is employed to categorize rendering quality, and samples scoring below 2 are further sent for manual verification.
+Through this procedure, we establish VISTA-Bench.